-William Wilberforce was born to privilege and wealth in 18th century England and though physically challenged, worked for nearly 20 years to push through Parliament a bill for the abolition of the slave trade in the British Empire 200 years ago.
+William Wilberforce was born to privilege and wealth in 18th-century England.
+Though physically challenged, he worked for nearly 20 years to push through Parliament a bill to abolish the slave trade in the British Empire 200 years ago.

 Born in 1759 in Hull in Yorkshire, upon his father’s death in 1768, he was sent to live with an aunt and uncle in Wimbledon.
 While there, he came into contact with the great evangelist George Whitefield.
-He was also influenced by the former slave-trading sea captain, pastor John Newton.
+The former slave-trading sea captain, pastor John Newton, also influenced him.
 However, his mother and grandfather wanted him away from Newton’s influence, which they thought was too evangelical and “Methodist,” much too enthusiastic for respectable Anglicans, and returned him to Hull.

-The abolitionist Thomas Clarkson influenced Wilberforce to become an activist in the issue of slavery, and together they proposed to Parliament a dozen resolutions against the slave trade.
+The abolitionist Thomas Clarkson influenced Wilberforce to become an activist on the issue of slavery, and together, they proposed to Parliament a dozen resolutions against the slave trade.
 Wilberforce’s early optimism was met with one defeat after another.
-This did not dissuade him from the cause against slavery, or other issues for that matter.
+This did not dissuade him from the cause against slavery or other issues, for that matter.

 “…One may not be able to calculate all of the advantages that may result from your service in public life.
 The example, and even the presence of a consistent character, may have a powerful, though unobserved, effect upon others.
 You are in a place where many know Him not, and can show them the genuine fruits of the religion you are known to profess.”